WilliamQLiu/williamqliu.github.io/_posts/2015-07-06-highly-available-apps-aws.md

 You can also use Amazon S3's website feature when only client-side processing is required.
 There's no infrastructure to configure/launch.

+With S3, there are different file systems with the following URI schemes:

+    S3 Native FileSystem (URI Scheme: s3n): a native filesystem for reading and writing regular files on S3; 5GB limit on file size
+    S3A (URI Scheme: s3a), successor to the S3 Native, uses Amazon's libraries to interact with S3.
+Allows S3a to support larger files
+    S3 Block FileSystem (URI Scheme: s3): a block-based filesystem backed by S3.
+Files are stored as blocks, just like in HDFS.

 ####<a id="cloudfront">AWS CloudFront</a>

 __CloudFront__ is a world-wide __content distribution network__ (CDN).
 This distributes content to end users closest to the user so its low latency, high data transfer speeds (and makes use of edge locations).
 Availability SLA is

 Without CloudFront, your content is being loaded from EC2 webservers directly.
 With no CDN, the response time is longer and server load is higher.